Asymptotics of self-similar growth-fragmentation processes: Compensated fragmentations

 \subsection{On the largest fragment}

-Alike the observation made by Bertoin~\cite[Equation~(9)]{Bertoin03} for pure homogeneous fragmentations, \cref{uniformcv} readily reveals the exponential velocity of the largest fragment~$Z_1$: if~$\Pr^*$ denotes the probability~$\Pr$ conditionally on non-extinction, then
+Alike the observation made by Bertoin~\cite[Equation~(9)]{Bertoin03} for pure homogeneous fragmentations, \cref{thm:A_Jacobi} readily reveals the asymptotic velocity of the largest fragment~$Z_1$: if~$\PP^*$ denotes the probability~$\PP$ conditionally on non-extinction, then

-where $\k'(\bar q)=\k(\bar q)/\bar q$ and provided that $\bar q>\ubar q$.
+where $\cf'(\bar q)=\cf(\bar q)/\bar q$ and provided that $\bar q>\ubar q$.
 We shall now delve deeper into the analogy with branching random walks and tell a bit more about the asymptotic expansion of~$Z_1(t)$.
-To this end, we proceed to a renormalization of the branching process~$\z^t$ so that in the first order, its rightmost atom on the real line has null position and velocity: specifically, for
+To this end, we proceed to a renormalization of the branching process~$\BRW^t$: specifically, for

 which has the log-Laplace transform